 - Interaction pages.
 These pages let users enter and manipulate data.
 Think search page or a sign-up form.

 Information should be offered in context.
-Users should get answers to any booking related questions on the page where they would book stuff.
-Testimonials and FAQs that are on separate pages are not an optimal solution and information is not offered when it’s needed.
+Provide answers to booking-related questions on the page where users book stuff.
+Keeping testimonials and FAQs on separate pages isn’t optimal—information isn’t offered when it’s needed.

 Here’s Groupon answering questions in context: the on-page FAQ on their checkout page:

-When designing flows, it’s also important to know the four modes of searching information.
+When designing flows, you need to know the four modes of searching information.
 There’s an excellent article by Donna Spencer on this very topic.
 According to her, the four types are:

 - Known-item search.
-Often, when people know exactly what they are looking for and what it’s called, they’ll mostly use search.
+Often, when people know exactly what they’re looking for and what it’s called, they’ll mostly use search.
 But some prefer navigation, so it has to work with a search to get people where they know they want to go.

 - Exploratory seeking.
 This happens when users may have a need but aren’t certain what will fulfill it.
-They might be looking for a re-marketing solution or a new laptop.
-People will recognize an answer to their question, but don’t know if they’ve actually found the right answer (doesn’t know if there’s a more suited option out there).
+They might be looking for a remarketing solution or a new laptop.
+People will recognize an answer to their question but don’t know if they’ve actually found the right answer (i.e. note sure if there’s a better option out there).

 - Don’t know what I need to know.
 Sometimes people don’t know what they need to know.
-Somebody looking to buy gemstone jewelry will realize that she has to figure out precious metals, treatments, gemstone clarity, hardness, and many other things.
-They’re looking for one thing, but discover they really need to know about something else.
+Somebody looking to buy gemstone jewelry has to figure out precious metals, treatments, gemstone clarity, hardness, and many other things.
+They’re looking for one thing but discover that they really need to know about something else.

 - Re-finding.
-People may want to go back to things they discovered in the past.
-If they saw something they liked on your site during their previous visit, make it easy to find it again (change the color of visited links, use permanent shopping carts etc).
+People may want to go back to things they’ve discovered in the past.
+If they saw something they liked on your site during a previous visit, make it easy to find it again.
+(Change the color of visited links, use permanent shopping carts, etc.).

 Each information-seeking behavior relies on specific navigational tools to succeed.

-You’re only 1 person, and you need fresh sets of eyes and brains to challenge your thinking.
-Maybe you missed something, maybe you misunderstood the importance of something.
+You’re only one person.
+You need fresh sets of eyes and brains to challenge your thinking.
+Maybe you missed something.
+Maybe you misunderstood the importance of something.
 This is why you need to go through it all with your teammates (or other peers).

-You can use sketches, diagrams, sitemaps or wireframes to communicate your findings and proposals for going forward.
+You can use sketches, diagrams, sitemaps, or wireframes to communicate your findings and proposals to move forward.

 Gather feedback, iterate, and move on to planning your site structure.

 Intuitive navigation doesn’t happen by chance.
-Here are research and testing techniques UX professionals use to determine the best information architecture, workflows, menu structure or website navigation paths.
+Here are research and testing techniques that UX professionals use to determine the best information architecture, workflows, menu structure, or website navigation paths.

-You have a bunch of pages on your website that needs to be categorized.
+You have a bunch of pages on your website that need to be categorized.
 What should go where?
 Card sorting lets you figure out where people would want to find something.
-It’s an awesome (and reliable!) method for finding patterns in how users would expect to find content or functionality.
-It works the best if the subject matter is something people understand (e.g. audio-video equipment or apparel).
+It’s an awesome (and reliable!) method for finding patterns in how users expect to find content or functionality.

 Here’s how the basic method works:

-- You take a set of index cards (e.g. those yellow post it notes) and write a term (e.g. name of the page, content) on each one of them.
+- Take a set of index cards or Post-It Notes) and write a term (e.g. name of the page, content) on each.
 Each card represents a (category) page on your website.
-If you’re an audio-video ecommerce site, you might write down things like ‘digital SLRs’, ‘Canon lenses’, ‘DVD players’ etc.
+If you’re an audio-video ecommerce site, you might write down things like “digital SLRs,” “Canon lenses,” or “DVD players.”

-- Test subjects (people that you’ve recruited for this purpose, representatives of your ideal customer) are given a set of index cards with terms already written on them.
+- Test subjects (representatives of your ideal customer whom you’ve recruited for this purpose) get a set of index cards with terms already written on them.

-- You ask people to put the terms into logical groupings, and find a category name for each grouping.
+- You ask the first test subject to put the terms into logical groupings and create a category name for each grouping.

 - This process is repeated with each test subject.

-- After going through the exercise with all the test participants, you analyze their output and start seeing patterns.
+- After going through the exercise with all test participants, you analyze their output and look for patterns.

 Here’s a great video explaining the concept in 3 minutes:

-There are 3 main types of card sorting:
+There are three main types of card sorting:

-- Open card sorting.
+- Open-card sorting.
 This is where the test participants create their own names for the categories.
-It gives you insight to how your customers think and mentally classifies items.
+It gives you insight into how your customers think and mentally classify items.

-- Closed card sorting.
-Here participants are provided with a predetermined set of category names.
+- Closed-card sorting.
+Participants are provided with a predetermined set of category names.
 Their goal is to assign the index cards to these fixed categories.

-- Modified Delphi method.
+- Modified-Delphi method.
 This is different from the rest.
-Here participants work one after another, refining a single model.
-The first test subject does a traditional open card sort.
-The following testers start with whatever the previous tester created.
-A participant can choose either to modify that organization (rename or restructure stuff), or even scrap the whole thing and start over (create a new, different organization).
-You repeat the process until participants are no longer making any significant changes (the structure stabilizes).
-The possible threat here is that since anyone can start over, an outlier participant could compromise the whole study.
+Participants work one after another, refining a single model.
+The first test subject does a traditional open-card sort.
+Subsequent testers start with whatever the previous tester created.
+They can modify that organization (rename or restructure) or start over.
+You repeat the process until participants no longer make significant changes.
+The risk is that since anyone can start over, an outlier participant could compromise the whole study.

-Tree testing is where you create a menu structure (either yourself or based on other card sorting research outcomes), and you let people find items from the menu.
+Tree testing is where you create a menu structure (either yourself or based on other card-sorting outcomes), then let people find items from the menu.
 The goal of tree testing is to prove that your site structure will work – before you get into actual user interface design.

-In this example the user would navigate through the menu structure until they think they’ve reached the place where they’d expect protective cases to be:
+In this example, the user would navigate through the menu structure until they reach the place where they expect to find protective cases:

-Reverse card sorting is perfect for validating your menu structure assumptions (or getting necessary feedback for re-arranging it).
+Reverse card sorting validates your menu structure assumptions (or offers feedback for re-arranging).

-Online tools you can check out for this:
+Online tools you can check out for this process include:

 These tools will also help you analyze the results (as opposed to doing it 100% manually).

-- #1: What if half the people want to find page X from category Y, but half the people from Z?
-The answer: it’s okay to have the same link under 2 different categories!
-If that helps people to find the content they want, that’s the way to go.
+- What if half the people want to find Page X in Category Y, but the other half prefer Category Z?
+It’s okay to have the same link under two categories!
+If that helps people find the content they want, that’s the way to go.

-- #2: Do I just use the results as my site structure?
+- Do I just use the results as my site architecture?
 Not quite.
-You should use card sorting results mainly as a guide to organization and labeling.
-Don’t just blindly take the results and use them as your actual site structure.
-Your card sort results can (and should be) supplemented with additional user research and task analysis.
+You should use card-sorting results as a guide to organization and labeling.
+Don’t blindly use the results as your actual site structure.
+Your card-sort results can (and should be) supplemented with additional user research and task analysis.

 As you design your navigation system, ask yourself, “What do the bulk of the visitors coming to my site want?”
-And ask yourself a follow-up question: “What do I want my visitors to be able to find easily?”
+Ask a follow-up question, too: “What do I want my visitors to find easily?”

-Tullis and Wood (authors of a prominent study, 2004) recommend testing twenty to thirty users for card sorting.
-However, based on his research Jakob Nielsen recommends to test only 15 users (and 30 users in big projects with lavish funding).
-Testing it with more people does give more insight, but there are diminishing returns and when testing past 15 users the costs are often not justified.
+Tullis and Wood (authors of a prominent 2004 study) recommend testing 20–30 users for card sorting.
+However, based on his research, Jakob Nielsen recommends testing only 15 users (and 30 in big projects with lavish funding).

 Further reading: Here’s a great guide to card sorting.

-Card sorting technique will help you figure out how to structure you menus.
+Card sorting will help you figure out how to structure your menus.
 What about navigation menu design?

 Take a look at the navigation menu I have up there.
 I’ve done a good amount of testing to find the

-perfect good enough wording for those.
-(If some of those are not clear enough, do let me know).
+perfect good-enough wording for those.
+(If some of those aren’t clear, let me know).

 Here’s another one:

-The menu items do look like obvious buttons, but I would argue that “learn more” and “order now” are pretty poor choices here.
-It’s impossible to understand what will I learn more about and what am I ordering?
+The menu items look like buttons, but I would argue that “learn more” and “order now” are pretty poor choices.
+What will I learn more about?
+What am I ordering?

-Should the main menu be horizontal or vertical?
-While there’s a strong case against the left vertical menus, two studies (2003 and 2004) actually claim it’s better.
-I say you should opt for horizontal menu whenever possible, but go for the left vertical menu if you’ve got a ton of menu items (Amazon!).
-This eyetracking study says top menu is easier to use, but there’s only so much space there.
+I say you should opt for a horizontal menu whenever possible, but go for the left vertical menu if you’ve got a ton of menu items (e.g. Amazon).
+This eye-tracking study says a top menu is easier to use, but there’s only so much space there.

 If you do use vertical menus, make sure they’re aligned left.
 Right-aligned menus impede scannability.

-Almost all websites with more than 1 page have some sort of global navigation:
+Establish a clear hierarchy for global and local navigation.
+Almost all websites with more than one page have some sort of global navigation:

-Similarly, if the page does not have the content he’s looking for, the local navigation is the navigation he looks for first.
+Similarly, if the page doesn’t have the content they’re looking for, the local navigation is the navigation they’ll look to first.

 - Balsamiq Mockups.
 A great, fast wireframing tool.
-There’s almost 0 learning to get going, and I love the fact that it focuses on the big picture, and not the little design elements.
+There’s almost zero learning to get going, and I love that it focuses on the big picture, not little design elements.

 - Microsoft Visio.
-Many people prefer it for diagramming and website planning.
+Many people prefer it for diagramming and website architecture planning.

 - MindJet MindManager.
 Mindmapping tool that’s also great for diagramming and sitemaps.

 - LovelyCharts.
-Diagramming application that allows you to create diagrams of all kinds, such as flowcharts, sitemaps, wireframes and more.
+A diagramming application that allows you to create diagrams of all kinds, such as flowcharts, sitemaps, wireframes and more.

-Gettting the information architecture of your site right will ensure a great user experience, which in turn leads to higher retention rate and improved conversions.
+Gettting the information architecture of your site right ensures a great user experience, which in turn leads to higher retention and more conversions.